-Navy Electrician's Mate 3rd Class Merle A. Smith, killed during the attack on the USS Oklahoma in World War II, was accounted for on Aug.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Electrician’s Mate 3rd Class Merle A. Smith, 20, of Woodland, Washington, killed during World War II, was accounted for on Aug.
 14, 2018.

 On Dec.
 7, 1941, Smith was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Smith.